Cedar Point retiring Top Thrill Dragster

-SANDUSKY, Ohio (WJW) — Cedar Point announced on Tuesday their official plans for Top Thrill Dragster.
+SANDUSKY, Ohio (WJW) — Cedar Point announced on Tuesday its official plans for Top Thrill Dragster.

 “After 19 seasons in operation with 18 million riders experiencing the world’s first strata coaster, Top Thrill Dragster, as you know it, has been retired,” the amusement said in a tweet.